aviculturist/cnry/README.md

 yarn && yarn run dev
 ```

-5. In your browser, install the [Hiro Wallet](https://www.hiro.so/wallet/install-web) and select `Change Network -> Localnet`.
+5. In your browser, install the [Hiro Wallet](https://www.hiro.so/wallet/install-web) and select `Change Network -> Devnet`.

 6. Open [http://localhost:3000](http://localhost:3000) with your browser to load the app.
-Click on `Connect Stacks Wallet` and make sure you are connected to `Localnet`, then publish your first Cnry.
+Click on `Connect Stacks Wallet` and make sure you are connected to `Devnet`, then publish your first Cnry.
 Open the [Chrome DevTools](https://developer.chrome.com/docs/devtools/) to view the console and network queries.

 As your transaction moves from submitted to pending and finally succeeds, you can track its progress via the notifications or using the activity drawer (the bell icon in the header).